ProGNOMmers/ruby-rails-documentation/README.md

 # Latest Ruby and Rails documentation

-I :heart: the [Ruby and Rails merged documentations on RailsAPI](http://railsapi.com/doc/rails-v3.2.6_ruby-v1.9.2/), but their Ruby and Rails versions are often outdated; I'll try to provide the latest documentations on the [Github pages of this project](http://prognommers.github.io/ruby-rails-documentation/).
+I :heart: the [Ruby and Rails merged documentations on RailsAPI](http://railsapi.com/doc/rails-v3.2.6_ruby-v1.9.2/), but their Ruby and Rails versions are often outdated; I'll try to provide the latest documentation on the [Github pages of this project](http://prognommers.github.io/ruby-rails-documentation/).

 ## Documentation

 ### Ruby / Rails versions

 At the moment, the documentation is about Ruby 2.0.0-p195 and Rails 4.0.0-rc1.
-It will be updated after a Ruby or a Rails release as soon as possible (just open an issue if I forget to do it).
+It will be updated after a Ruby or a Rails release as soon as possible (if I forget to do it, just open an issue and I will provide to update it).

 ### Location